Skip to main content

 Hand inserting foam block into bowl

-To add your foam block, apply a little hot glue to the bottom of the foam block and then place it in the middle of the bowl.
+To add your foam block, apply a small amount of hot glue to the bottom and then place it in the center of the bowl.

-After that, take your foliage and start inserting it into the foam of the block.
-Play around with arranging your foliage until you get the desired arrangement.
-Cut any of the foliage pieces to the appropriate size.
-Once you're satisfied with the arrangement, you can add in your pinecones, but this is completely optional.
-I thought it was a nice touch of nature to the wintery foliage bowl display.
+Next, take your foliage and begin inserting it into the foam block.
+Experiment with arranging the foliage until you achieve your desired look.
+If needed, trim any foliage pieces to the appropriate size.
+Once you are satisfied with the arrangement, you can add pinecones for an extra touch of nature in your winter foliage bowl display, although this step is optional.

 Wintery foliage bowl display

 You're all done!
 Wasn't that a simple project?
 I love how it turned out.
-My favorite thing about this is the soft pink color of the bowl, along with the wintery foliage.
+My favorite aspect of this is the soft pink color of the bowl, complemented by the wintery foliage.
 It's a lovely combination.

-Thank you all so much for visiting and creating this with me.
+Thank you all so much for visiting.
 I'll see you soon.

 You might also enjoy